TITLE 35: ENVIRONMENTAL PROTECTION

 d) Regulate the course of the hearing, including controlling the order of proceedings;

-e) Establish reasonable limits on the duration of the testimony and questioning of any witness, and limit repetitive or cumulative testimony and questioning;
+e) Establish reasonable time limits on the testimony and questioning of any witness, and limit repetitive or cumulative testimony and questioning;

-f) Determine that a witness is adverse, hostile, or unwilling pursuant to Section 101.624 of this Part;
+f) Determine that a witness is adverse, hostile, or unwilling under Section 101.624;

 g) Issue an order compelling the answers to interrogatories or responses to other discovery requests;

-i) Order the filing of any required record or recommendation in a manner which provides for a timely review and development of issues prior to the hearing and consistent with any statutory decision deadline;
+i) Order the filing of any required Agency record, OSFM record, local siting authority record, or recommendation in a manner that provides for a timely review and development of issues prior to the hearing and consistent with any statutory decision deadline;

 j) Initiate, schedule, and conduct a pre-hearing conference;